odapg/LaTeXOutline/README.md

    Click on a section's *bullet* in the LaTeXOutline tab to copy the section's corresponding label in the clipboard.
 A message is given in the status bar below to indicate if this label has been found.

+### Remark

+Gathering environment names takes some time and is performed in the background.
+As a result, they may appear slightly later in the outline (when the corresponding setting is enabled).

 ### Known issues

 - LaTeXOutline does not work with multiple-files LaTeX projects.
 The commands `\input{other.tex}` are not taken into account.